lundjordan/release-census/how-tos/fennec-temp-relpro.md

 * Once the decision-task generated graph is green and all artifacts are under [candidates](http://archive.mozilla.org/pub/mobile/candidates/) for that given version, send a heads-up email like [this](https://github.com/mozilla/releasewarrior/blob/master/how-tos/relpro.md#why) to release drivers specifying the updates are now available on the `beta-localtest` channel.

+** Disclaimer **

+If for some reason any of the steps above fail, we still have a fall-back option by using the manual hook to trigger the nightly graph that will ensure the build/signing/beetmoving artifacts to S3.
+The hook that triggers the Fennec graph is [here](https://tools.taskcluster.net/hooks/#project-releng/candidates-fennec-beta).
+* alter GECKO_HEAD_REF, GECKO_HEAD_REV to corresponding changeset from Ship-it
+* bump the buildnumber to correspond to Ship-it
+* trigger hook!

 ## Run pushapk manually

 ### Use pushapk_scriptworker